Gotoh Museum

-The Gotoh Museum (五島美術館, Gotō Bijutsukan) is a private museum in the Kaminoge district of Setagaya on the southwest periphery of Tokyo.
+The Gotoh Museum (五島美術館, Gotō Bijutsukan) is a private museum in the Kaminoge district of Setagaya on the southwest periphery of Tokyo, Japan.
 It was opened in 1960, displaying the private collection of Keita Gotō, chairman of the Tokyu Group.
-Today's collection is centered on the original selection of classical Japanese and Chinese art such as paintings, writings, crafts and archaeological objects completed by a small selection of Korean arts.
+Today's collection is centered on the original selection of classical Japanese and Chinese art, such as paintings, writings, crafts, and archaeological objects, completed by a small selection of Korean art.
 It features several objects designated as National Treasures or Important Cultural Properties.
-The exhibition changes several times per year with special openings in spring and fall.
-A garden with a tea house, ponds and small Buddhist statues is attached to the museum.
+The exhibition changes several times each year with special openings in spring and fall.

+The museum also comprises a garden with a tea house, ponds, and Buddhist statues.

-Highlights of the Collection
+Highlights of the collection

 Genji Monogatari Emaki

-One of the most important items housed in the museum are sections of the oldest extant illustrated handscroll of The Tale of Genji dating to the 12th century.
+Some of the most important items housed in the museum are sections of the oldest extant illustrated handscroll of The Tale of Genji dating to the 12th century.
 This Genji Monogatari Emaki used to be the property of the Hachisuka family.
 The fragments cover chapters 38 (The Bell Cricket (鈴虫, suzumushi)), 39 (Evening Mist (夕霧, yūgiri)) and 40 (Rites (御法, minori)) of the novel.